-- amounts expected to be payable under any residual value guarantee; - any penalties payable for terminating the lease, if the term of the lease has been estimated on the basis of termination option being exercised. - Right-of-use assets are initially measured at the amount of the lease liability, reduced for any lease incentives received, and increased for: - · lease payments made at or before commencement of the lease; initial direct costs incurred; and - the amount of any provision recognised where the Group and Company are contractually required to dismantle, remove or restore the leased asset (typically leasehold dilapidations).
+- amounts expected to be payable under any residual value guarantee; - the exercise price of any purchase option granted in favour of the Group and Company if it is reasonably certain to assess that option; and - any penalties payable for terminating the lease, if the term of the lease has been estimated on the basis of termination option being exercised.

+Right-of-use assets are initially measured at the amount of the lease liability, reduced for any lease incentives received, and increased for:

+- lease payments made at or before commencement of the lease; - initial direct costs incurred; and - the amount of any provision recognised where the Group and Company are contractually required to dismantle, remove or restore the leased asset (typically leasehold dilapidations).